Anti-Catholicism

-Historically, Catholics who lived in Protestant countries were frequently suspected of conspiring against the state in furtherance of papal interests.
-In majority Protestant countries which experienced large scale immigration, such as the United States and Australia, suspicion of Catholic immigrants and/or discrimination against them frequently overlapped or was conflated with nativist, xenophobic, ethnocentric and/or racist sentiments (e.g. anti-Irish sentiment, anti-Filipino sentiment, anti-Italianism, anti-Spanish sentiment, and anti-Slavic sentiment, specifically anti-Polish sentiment).

-In the early modern period, anti-clerical governments often attacked the Pope's ability to appoint bishops in order to ensure that the Church would not be independent from the State, confiscated Church property, expelled Catholic religious orders such as the Jesuits, banned Classical Christian education, and sought to replace it with a State-controlled school system.
+Historically, Catholics in predominantly Protestant countries were frequently suspected of conspiring and harboring political loyalties to the papacy over loyalty to the state.
+In majority-Protestant countries that experienced large scale immigration, such as the United States and Australia, suspicion of Catholic immigrants and discrimination against them often overlapped with, or was conflated with, nativist, xenophobic, ethnocentric, and racist sentiments.
+In the early modern period, anti-clerical governments sought to limit the Catholic Church, including contesting or restricting the pope's authority to appoint bishops, confiscating property, expelling Catholic religious orders, banning forms of Classical Christian education, and establishing state-controlled school systems.